 Therefore, all of the 2020 Kawasaki KLX 300R dirt bikes and newer (now) come equipped with the following upgrades:

 - Four-position handlebar mounting system

 Assuming you’d like to have these upgrades, although the dirt bike is now heavier because of them, the best Kawasaki KLX 300R year to buy is 2020 or newer.

 How much does a Kawasaki KLX 300R cost?

 Pricing a brand new Kawasaki KLX300R at your local dealer is going to give you the most accurate price you’ll actually pay to bring one home.
-However, here’s the snippet from the manufacturer’s website:
+However, here’s a snippet from the manufacturer’s website:

 Destination Charge $435